-The Islamic State's media department has been preparing its supporter base for a period of decline for many years.g Al-Baghdadi's appearance in the 2019 video must be understood as a single act in a much longer drama that has been playing out for some time, orchestrated by a media department that (as evidenced by the video) still functions and works in close synchronization with its leadership.23 Beginning when the 'caliphate' was still controlling swathes of territory, then-spokesman Abu Muhammad al-Adnani's speech in May of 2016 defiantly looked back to the years following the collapse of the "state" project after 2007 and the years in "the desert" with the Islamic State of Iraq, and intimated that a return to a uniform insurgency looked likely.^h This milestone speech was followed by Islamic State newsletter Al Naba editorials, a speech by al-Adnani's replacement Abul Hasan al-Muhajir in April 201824 about the coming tribulations, 25 and a recent series in Al Naba (#179-181, April-May 2019) explaining the Islamic State's adaption of Mao's three phases of guerrilla warfare.26 Al-Baghdadi's April 2019 video d The miswak is a stick used to clean the teeth, which al-Baghdadi used prior to delivering the sermon.
-It was undoubtedly an action purposely captured by the cameraman to show the Islamic State leader emulating the Prophet Muhammad.
+The Islamic State's media department has been preparing its supporter base for a period of decline for many years.g Al-Baghdadi's appearance in the 2019 video must be understood as a single act in a much longer drama that has been playing out for some time, orchestrated by a media department that (as evidenced by the video) still functions and works in close synchronization with its leadership.23 Beginning when the 'caliphate' was still controlling swathes of territory, then-spokesman Abu Muhammad al-Adnani's speech in May of 2016 defiantly looked back to the years following the collapse of the "state" project after 2007 and the years in "the desert" with the Islamic State of Iraq, and intimated that a return to a uniform insurgency looked likely.h This milestone speech was followed by Islamic State newsletter Al Naba editorials, a speech by al-Adnani's replacement Abul Hasan al-Muhajir in April 201824 about the coming tribulations, and a recent series in Al Naba (#179-181, April-May 2019) explaining the Islamic State's adaption of Mao's three phases of guerrilla warfare.26 Al-Baghdadi's April 2019 video g A long-term analysis of patterns in Islamic State's media output reveals a thematic 'hedging' strategy in which certain themes associated with periods of success (e.g., statehood, conventional politico-military activities, and rational-choice appeals) versus periods of decline (e.g., struggle and purification, unconventional politico-military activities, and identity-choice appeals) tend to dominate dependent on strategic conditions.
+While so-called 'boom themes' dominate propaganda output during periods of success and 'bust themes' tend to dominate during periods of decline, the counter themes do not completely disappear.
+This 'hedging' helps to facilitate strategic pivots in both the information and ground theaters while helping to maintain the movement's credibility as a politico-military actor.
+For more on the Islamic State's use of 'hedging' and its implications, see Craig Whiteside and Haroro Ingram, "In search of the virtual caliphate: convenient fallacy, dangerous distraction," War on the Rocks, September 27, 2017.